 This discharge requires a resource consent, and Council will need to apply for a new consent by June 2022.

-Nature Calls will investigate the full range of options for treating and discharging wastewater – including reusing it.
-All options are on the table.
+Nature Calls is investigating the full range of options for treating and discharging wastewater.
 We will need a wide range of technical, scientific and planning inputs as well as feedback from tangata whenua, the Palmerston North community and other stakeholders.

 Palmerston North’s current wastewater system is made up of three treatment plants (a large one at Tōtara Road and smaller, supporting plants in Ashhurst and Aokautere), one oxidation pond, and 404 kilometres of pipeline.
 There are 34 pump stations, 5,679 manholes, 277,873 lateral pipes and 109 valves.

 In Palmerston North, we’re supplied with water from the Turitea Dam in the Tararua Ranges.
 When it leaves our homes and businesses as wastewater, it travels through the small diameter underground lateral pipes from the house or business into the reticulation network which is made up of the pipelines, manholes and pumping stations.
 From there it goes into the treatment plant.
 After treatment, and only once it meets the requirements set by law, it gets discharged into the Manawatū River.

 Bringing our wastewater management and infrastructure up to a future-proofed standard won’t be cheap.